Wangsimg/untibunti/CODE_OF_CONDUCT.md

 * Public or private harassment
 * Publishing others' private information, such as a physical or electronic address, without explicit permission
-* Other conduct which could reason
+* Other conduct which could reasonably be considered inappropriate in a professional setting

+## Our Responsibilities

+Project maintainers are responsible for clarifying the standards of acceptable behavior and are expected to ta